jasonmacduffie/isles-of-maga/story.md

 - **"Evil" Gods are Close; the "Good" God is Distant:** The existence of Demon Lords is undeniable, and they do hold power in this world.
 However, worship of Gora is the only recognized legitimate religion in Maga, but there is scarce evidence for the existence of Gora.

-- **Magic is Secretive:** Anybody can use magic if they learn the correct incantation.
+- **Magic is Regulated:** Anybody can use magic if they learn the correct incantation.
 However, there are only a few practitioners of magic in Maga.
 The Mages Guild specifically exists to sanction and regulate the use of magic, and to limit public access to magical knowledge.

 - **Demon Lords are human-like:** Demon Lords are not very different from humans.
 They can be petty, jealous, angry, or sad, and this will govern their actions.
 Look at Greek mythology for a better understanding of what I mean.
 Out of jealousy Hera tried to kill Hercules, a son of Zeus (her husband) and a human woman.
 Two important human-like things are present here: gods can feel lust (and cheat), and gods can feel jealous (and get revenge).
 While Demon Lords are somewhat more detached from our reality than the Greek gods were, they are still not abstract entities.